luckyhyosun/fullstackopen/README.md

 + <code>CounterDisplay</code> reads it via props.
 + <code>CounterButton</code> update the parent state via a callback prop.

 ✴️ **Hook** is a special function that lets you “hook into” React features like state and lifecycle methods from functional components.
 Before hooks, only class components could have state or lifecycle logic.
 But hooks let you do the same things with functions, which are simpler and easier to reuse.

 **⚡ Most common hooks**
 + **useState** – manage state in a function component
-+ **[useEffect](https://fullstackopen.com/en/part2/getting_data_from_server#effect-hooks)** – run side effects (like data fetching, subscriptions, or DOM updates).
++ **[useEffect](https://fullstackopen.com/en/part2/getting_data_from_server#effect-hooks)** – run side effects, that something changes state outside of the function/request itself(like data fetching, subscriptions, or DOM updates).
 And it takes two parameters - a function, the effect itself.
 The principle is that the effect is:
   1. always executed **after the first render** of the component
   2. and when **the value of the [second parameter changes](https://react.dev/reference/react/useEffect#parameters)**.